 Every time you connect to a server on the internet, you have to provide your IP address in order for the reply to reach you.
 Your IP address is assigned by your Internet Service Provider (ISP) and operates the same way as your mailing address.
 A location where servers you connect to on the internet can send data and webpages intended for you.
 It is uniquely identifiable and can be tied to a particular city, state, and country by anyone using tools like these.
 IP Geolocation In addition, most governments will have access to a master list showing everyone's IP address and billing information, ie credit card data, home address, etc. So everything you do on the internet and every site you visit can be tied directly to you, or whoever pays for your internet.

 If, in addition to protecting the content of your communications using encryption, you also want to preserve your anonymity you have a few options to mask your identity.
 Tor is the most commonly thought of application for this and it provides very good anonymity.
 Probably the best anonymity you can get, provided you follow all the guidelines in the Tor documentation.
-You will need to keep it updated as there is no automatic update option, and you may need to configure No Script a second time, since Tor uses a separate browser instance.

 To install Tor, go to the download page here.
 There are installation instructions for Windows, Mac, and Linux.
 You will notice there are two links for each version.
 One is the installer file itself, listed as "32-bit" or "64 bit".
 The other says "sig" and is a PGP signature that proves the Tor software you are installing hasn't been tampered with.
 PGP is explained below, but you can find step by step instructions on verifying the .sig file here.